eli-pavlov/vagrant-kubernetes-EZ/README.md

 And "NAT" adapter for access to the internet.</br>

-Configure "Host Only" Network adapter with ip adress of 192.168.56.1,</br>
+Configure the top=most "Host Only" Network adapter with ip adress of 192.168.56.1,</br>
 DHCP server address 192.168.56.2 and address boundaries from 192.168.56.3</br>
 to 192.168.56.254.</br>